cosmic-api/hello-world.py/README.md

 python hello_world_api.py
 ```

-Now you have a Cosmic API running as a web server, listening to port `8080`.
+Now you have a Cosmic web API running at port `8080`, listening to http requests.

 ## Play with the API

 ### Using Cosmic client

-Our client can load any Cosmic APIs via `/spec.json` endpoint.
+Our client can load any Cosmic APIs via `/spec.json` endpoint, which is generated automatically.

 ```python
 >>> from cosmic.api import API